 - Provide you with insights into overcoming breaches, assisting in formulating pragmatic solutions through a series of thought provoking case studies and discussions

 - Provide IT professionals, cyber security specialists, and security consultants in New Zealand with a platform to network and make instrumental industry connections

 Communication, discussion and action will move the industry forward: The culture of cyber security is changing to be one of collaboration and breach prevention amongst businesses and individuals.
 It doesn’t stop at grassroots level, but reaches organisational and government level.

 “This year is solely focused on cyber security, and the culture around being safe online and coming up with proactive strategies to prevent or even pre-empt breaches.
 It is about creating a unified approach moving forward and ensuring that unnecessary risks are avoided and people are confident with their tools which they interact with on an everyday basis,” comments conference producer Brett Lienbenberg.

-Andrew McKeown will be speaking about how to build a solid security culture at speed.
+Aaron McKeown will be speaking about how to build a solid security culture at speed.
 That means making information security continuous, aware of changes in the environment and able to evolve.

 He says information security should also be automated in a system with minimal intervention – this is the best way to ensure effectiveness.

 A large part of cyber security is about openness: That not only involves making your security components open and accessible to developers, but also logging every event and making sure the interesting events are visible.

 McKeown will also talk about Xero’s major migration to public cloud and what the company discovered about security along the way.
 Xero’s Cloud Security Strategy is built on automation, accelerated security innovation and on-demand security infrastructure.

 For customers, a few simple actions could mean the difference between being a victim and being smart.